ekopter/scientific_communication_support_website/docs/3_Sci_writing1.md

 [Ten simple rules for structuring papers, Mensh & Kording 2017](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619#sec003) is an excellent paper that outlines 10 rules for approaching and structuring a paper, so as to make it as easy as possible for your audience to understand your message.

 [Finding the "Pitch" in Ecological Writing, Cahill et al. 2011](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/0012-9623-92.2.196) is about how to approach writing a scientific paper, such that it is catchy and sticks with your readers.

-### Online resources {-}

-The [Duke Graduate School Scientific Writing Resource](https://sites.duke.edu/scientificwriting/) consists of 3 sections (lessons) all aimed at teaching you how to write more effectively.

-In this lecture, entitled [Scientific Writing: Beyond Tips and Tricks, Judy Swan](https://www.youtube.com/watch?v=jLPCdDp_LE0&ab_channel=PublicCommunicationforResearchers) discusses what makes for good writing, and how to get readers to pay the most attention to what you think is the most important.

 ### Courses {-}